rubenarakelyan/next-train-home/README.md

 ## Data files

 * `data/station_codes.csv`: a CSV list of all National Rail stations and their three-letter CRS codes, obtained from the [National Rail Enquiries website](http://www.nationalrail.co.uk/stations_destinations/48541.aspx).

+## Debugging

+Use of an online [WSDL Browser](https://wsdlbrowser.com/) is recommended when debugging requests to and responses from the National Rail OpenLDBWS service.